The Bottleneck Has Moved. For Academic Founders in 2026, the Model Is Not It.

 Access, meaning, and authority: three questions most spinout founders have not answered in writing.

-Jones, writing three days earlier in "AI Work Primitives: Access vs Meaning" (6 May 2026), proposed a three-layer architecture: access, meaning, and authority.
+What does the gap actually look like in practice?
+Jones, writing three days earlier in "AI Work Primitives: Access vs Meaning" (6 May 2026), named three layers: access, meaning, and authority.
 Access is whether the tool can reach the input.
 Meaning is whether it understands what the input is for.
 Authority is what you will let the tool write or decide without your review.

 What is now writeable

 What changed between 2025 and 2026 is reachability.
 Building this kind of operating architecture used to require engineering taste.
-In 2026, a non-engineer can assemble the surface conversationally, because the agent helps build it.
+In 2026, a non-engineer assembles the surface conversationally — the agent helps build it.
 The bottleneck is no longer "can I get the harness running."
 It is "can I describe a procedure precisely enough that an agent can execute it twice the same way."

 That is a writing problem.
 Academic founders, of all populations, are equipped for it.

-The procedure, once written, is also what survives the next model upgrade.
-A standing architecture that knows the company's IP narrative, the lead investor's stylistic preferences, the quarterly KPI baseline: that is not a chat habit.
+The procedure, once written, also survives the next model upgrade.
+A standing architecture that knows the company's IP narrative, the lead investor's stylistic preferences, the quarterly KPI baseline is not a chat habit.
 It accretes.
 Each workflow codified once makes the next one cheaper to build.
-The tool generation will change; the procedure outlasts it.

 What comes next